L-Tyrosine for Weight Loss: Evaluating Its Effectiveness & Health Benefits

 With its health benefits clear, it’s no wonder that tyrosine has sparked the imagination of the diet and weight loss industry.

-L-Tyrosine for Weight Loss
+L-Tyrosine Weight Loss

 You may also consider taking folic acid, vitamin B6, and copper to improve the absorption of l-tyrosine.

-Secondary Weight Loss Effects of L-Tyrosine
+Secondary Effects of L-Tyrosine Weight Loss

 Since l-tyrosine is vital to produce several neurotransmitters, many secondary effects can carry over into a weight loss regimen.